 I have used my religious education in various Lutheran churches.
 I have been a church organist in some capacity most of my life since age 13.
 I use my theological education for hymn interpretation and special music selection.
 Coupling the education with my personal journey, i have taught confirmation classes for over a decade.

 Additionally, my bachelor's degree was, overall, a general Liberal Arts degree.
-As part of this degree, I studied various disciplines, such as philosophy, philosophy of religion, chemistry, algebra, theater, German, history of art, music, and anthropology.
+As part of this degree, I studied various disciplines, such as philosophy, philosophy of religion, literature, chemistry, algebra, theater, German, history of art, music, and anthropology.
 Coupled with the systematizing skills honed from concentrating on systematic theology, this helps me to bring seemingly disparate ideas and even disciplines together.

 Beyond the academic setting, I served in the enlisted ranks of the military, where I did blue collar work.
 Initially, I served as a wheeled vehicle mechanic in the US Army, where I was awarded the Army Commendation Medal for working on 20-ton trucks.
 Then I served for a while as a Boatswain's Mate in the US Navy Reserve.
 After this, I spent some time in the Army Reserves, serving again as a mechanic.